WillD071/Overgrowth/README.md

 # WindowsPersistence

 This project combines many Windows persistence techniques and aims to make it impossible for the user to prevent the binary from running.
-It is intended for use in cybersecurity competitions where root access is held.
-It is currently a work in progress, with more documentation to be added as features are fleshed out and tested.

 ## How it works: